syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.MVC/resizing.md

 ## Defining items allowed size

-You can utilize the [allowedSizes](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonItem.html#Syncfusion_EJ2_Ribbon_RibbonItem_AllowedSizes) property to maintain a specific size for an item regardless of resizing.
-By configuring `allowedSizes` for an item, you restrict its size to the specified option, preserving its size even when the Ribbon is being resized.
+You can utilize the [AllowedSizes](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonItem.html#Syncfusion_EJ2_Ribbon_RibbonItem_AllowedSizes) property to maintain a specific size for an item regardless of resizing.
+By configuring `AllowedSizes` for an item, you restrict its size to the specified option, preserving its size even when the Ribbon is being resized.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}